HakeemTheEmperor/HakeemTheEmperor/README.md

 ## 🚀 About Me

 * 💻 **Full-Stack Dev:** Happily getting lost in the weeds of front-end, back-end, and everything in between.
 Fluent in various tech stacks.
 * 🧠 **Self-Taught & Stubborn:** My main instructors?
-Stack Overflow, Documentation, Various YouTube tutorials (Mosh Hamedani, Jonas Schmedtmann, Angela Yu...) and a refusal to quit.
+Stack Overflow, Documentation, Various tutorials (Mosh Hamedani, Jonas Schmedtmann, Angela Yu...) and a refusal to quit.
 Driven by figuring out *why* things break (and then fixing them).
 * 🎓 **CS50x Survivor:** Went toe-to-toe with Harvard's CS50x and emerged victorious (mostly intact).
 Still have nightmares about pointers and memory management 😭😭😭.

 ## Tech Stack